Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 Heredity is one of the most significant risk factors for drug addiction and alcoholism.

 According to NIDA (the National Institute on Drug Abuse), roughly half of your risk of addiction to drugs, alcohol, or nicotine is due to genetics.
-If you have a family history of substance use, you are more likely to be impacted by addiction.
+If you have a family history of substance use, you are more likely to be impacted by drug addiction.

 The genetic risk for addiction is commonly described as an addictive personality.
 This is not a clinical descriptor but encapsulates the idea of someone genetically predisposed to addiction in one form or another.